elastos/Elastos/Carrier.Swift.SDK/README.md

 ### 2.Import Carrier NDK

-The directory **"NativeDistributions"** to import native libraries and headers should have following directory structure:
+The directory **"NativeDistributions"** to import native shared libraries and headers should have following directory structure:

 ```
 NativeDistributions